godril/sysadmin/doc/install/install_via_centos7.md

-# Installation Guide for Centos 7
+# Installation Guide for CentOS 7

 This is a reference guide for installing all of the necessary components for Kazoo.
 Once you have completed this guide, you should have an all-in-one installation of Kazoo complete and ready to configure for use.